Lord of Shadows: Plot

 Meanwhile, Diana heads to Idris to talk with Consul Penhallow.
-She begins dating Gwyn, confessing that she is transgender, which is the reason why she refuses Penhallow's offer to lead the L.A.
-Institute, as she does not want to be outed.
+She begins dating Gwyn, confessing that she is transgender, which is the reason why she refuses Penhallow's offer to lead the Los Angeles Institute, as she does not want to be outed.
 The two save Kit, Ty, and Livvy when they are attacked by the Riders, who also attack Emma and Julian until the former manages to kill one of them.
 Diana discovers that patches of dying lands have appeared in Idris and learns that they are not an isolated incident.
 Magnus brings Emma and Julian back to the London Institute.
 There, the Riders once again attack but are defeated by Annabel, who received Ty's message and came to their aid.
 She agrees to testify at the Clave and give Julian the Black Volume, which he takes a copy with his phone, if she is protected by Magnus and given the Blackthorn Manor.
 Magnus removes Cristina's and Mark's curse and also advises Julian to talk to the Inquisitor, Robert Lightwood, so Emma and Julian can voluntarily exile and legally have a relationship.

 Emma, Cristina, and the Blackthorns set towards Idris, while Diego takes Kieran to the Scholomanche for his safety.
 The Blackthorns reunite with their eldest sister, Helen, now married to the Consul's daughter, Aline.
 When it is Annabel's turn to be interrogated, Magnus suddenly falls ill, rendering him unable to protect her.
 She is repeatedly insulted and experiences flashbacks of her previous interrogation.
 Freaking out, she steals the Mortal Sword and kills Robert with it before engaging in a frenzied murder among the Clave.
 Confronting her, Emma surprisingly manages to destroy the Mortal Sword with her own sword, Cortana.
 However, Annabel uses the shards to kill Livvy.
 As Julian is left to cradle Livvy, Emma tries to follow Annabel but fails, only glimpsing her taking off with the Unseelie King before disappearing to parts unknown.